-12. Participant's Right to Interpreter

-At all stages of the hearing or mediation, the hearing officer or mediator must require that interpreters licensed pursuant to the Interpreter for the Deaf Licensure Act of 2007 be available for persons who are deaf or qualified interpreters be available for persons whose normally spoken language is other than English.
-Interpreters shall be provided at the expense of the District.

-13. Stay-Put

-During the pendency of any administrative or judicial proceeding, including mediation (if the District voluntarily agrees to participate in mediation), except as provided below, unless the District and Parent(s) of the child agree otherwise, the child shall remain in his/her current educational placement.
-If mediation fails to resolve the dispute between the parties, the parent or child (if 18 years of age or emancipated) will have 10 calendar days after the mediation concludes to file a request for a due process hearing in order to continue to invoke the "stay-put" provisions of federal and State law.
+- hearing officer concludes, after reviewing the available information, that an independent evaluation is necessary, the hearing shall be delayed.
+210 - 12.
+Participant's Right to Interpreter.
+211 At all stages of the hearing or mediation, the hearing officer or mediator must require that interpreters licensed pursuant to the Interpreter for the Deaf Licensure Act of 2007 be available for persons who are deaf or qualified interpreters be available for persons whose normally spoken language is other than English.
+Interpreters shall be provided at the expense of the District. - 13.
+Stay-Put.
+212 During the pendency of any administrative or judicial proceeding, including mediation (if the District voluntarily agrees to participate in mediation), except as provided below, unless the District and Parent(s) of the child agree otherwise, the child shall remain in his/her current educational placement.
+If mediation fails to resolve the dispute between the parties, Parent(s) or child (if 18 years of age or emancipated) will have 10 calendar days after the mediation concludes to file a request for a due process hearing in order to continue to invoke the "stay-put" provisions of federal and State law.
 If the hearing involves the initial admission of the child to the public school, the child must be placed in the public school, with the Parent's informed written consent, until the completion of all the proceedings.
 If the due process complaint involves an application for initial services under Part B of IDEA for a child who is transitioning from Part C of IDEA and is no longer eligible for Part C services, the District is not required to provide Part C services that the child has been receiving.
-If the child is found eligible for special education and related services under Part B and the informed Parent consents in writing to the initial provision of special education and related services, then the District must provide those special education and related services that are not in dispute between the

-Parent and the District.
-If the decision of the hearing officer agrees with the Parent(s) that a change of placement is appropriate, that placement shall be treated as agreement between the State or District and Parent(s) for purposes of this Section.

-14. School District Authority to Change a Student's Placement

-School personnel have the authority to change the current educational placement of a child with a disability:
+If the child is found eligible for special education and related services under Part B and the informed Parent consents in writing to the initial provision of special education and related services, then the District must provide those special education and related services that are not in dispute between Parent(s) and the District.
+If the decision of the hearing officer agrees with Parent(s) that a change of placement is appropriate, that placement shall be treated as agreement between the State or District and Parent(s) for purposes of this Section. - 14.
+District Authority to Change a Student's Placement.
+213 School personnel have the authority to change the current educational placement of a child with a disability: